openshift/compliance-operator/doc/crds.md

 spec:
   apply: false
   object:
+    current:
        apiVersion: machineconfiguration.openshift.io/v1
        kind: MachineConfig
        spec:
          config:
            ignition:
              version: 2.2.0
            storage:
              files:
              - contents:
                  source: data:,%2A%20%20%20%20%20hard%20%20%20core%20%20%20%200
                filesystem: root
                mode: 420
                path: /etc/security/limits.d/75-disable_users_coredumps.conf
+    outdated: {}
 ```

 Where:

 * **apply**: Indicates whether the remediation should be applied or not.
-* **object**: Contains the definition of the remediation, this object is
+* **object.current**: Contains the definition of the remediation, this object is
   what needs to be created in the cluster in order to fix the issue.
+Note that
+  if `object.outdated` exists, this is not necessarily what is currently applied
+  on the nodes due to the remediation being updated
+* **object.outdated**: The remediation that was previously parsed from an earlier
+  version of the content.
+The operator still retains the outdated objects to give
+  the administrator a chance to review the new remediations before applying them.
+  To take the new versions of the remediations to use, annotate the `ComplianceSuite`
+  with the `compliance.openshift.io/remove-outdated` annotation.
+See also the
+  troubleshooting document for more details.

 Normally the objects need to be full Kubernetes object definitions, however,
 there is a special case for `MachineConfig` objects.
-These are gathered per
+These are applied
-`MachineConfigPool` (which are encompassed by a scan) and are merged into a
+per `MachineConfigPool` which are encompassed by a scan.
+The compliance
-single object to avoid many cluster restarts.
-The compliance suite controller
+suite controller will, if remediations are to be applied automatically,
-will also pause the pool while the remediations are gathered in order to give
+therefore pause the pool while the remediations are gathered in order to
-the remediations time to converge and speed up the remediation process.
+give the remediations time to converge and speed up the remediation process.

 This object is owned by the `ComplianceCheckResult` object, as seen in the
 `ownerReferences` field.